From burgers to bleach, stressed consumers buy cheap

 ANALYSIS-Colgate, Tide maker P&G rejig price tactics to keep cash-strapped shoppers

-(Reporting by Medha Singh, Uday Sampath Kumar and Praveen Paramasivam in Bengaluru, Ben Klayman in Detroit Writing by Anna Driver, editing by Nick Zieminski)
+(Reporting by Medha Singh, Uday Sampath Kumar and Praveen Paramasivam in Bengaluru, Ben Klayman in Detroit; additional reporting by Jessica DiNapoli in New York Writing by Anna Driver, editing by Nick Zieminski)

 ((anna.driver@thomsonreuters.com; 646-223-4342; Reuters Messaging: anna.driver@thomsonreuters.com@reuters.net))